A GENUINELY REVOLUTIONARY MOVEMENT WILL NOT HAVE A "BIG LEADER," AND HERE'S WHY

 August 9, 2016

-To see why, one must first keep in mind what exactly makes a revolutionary movement genuinely revolutionary.
+To see why a genuinely revolutionary movement will not have a "Big Leader," one must first keep in mind what exactly makes a revolutionary movement genuinely revolutionary.

 A genuinely revolutionary movement is one that has an explicit goal--a vision of what it wants--that, when achieved, will mean the end of class inequality and the end of all the horrible things that upper classes do to remain in power over people.